FergusCurrie/memory/README.md

 This is a implementation of memory app.
 I've switched to using fastapi.

+## Making a card

+- Select any number of datasets.
+For code entry they will be in env by default, under name of datasets bar .csv.
+- Enter some default code which will be prepopulated in editor
+- Add whatever preprocessing code to prepare another dataframe. this can only produce 1 dataframe, preprocessed
+- Add main code.
+This must product a dataframe 'result'.

 ## Setting up DevContainer

 This project supports development using Visual Studio Code's DevContainers.
 DevContainers provide a consistent, isolated development environment that can be easily shared across team members.
 Follow these steps to set up and use the DevContainer: